Saeed bin Tahnun Al Nahyan: Battle of Mesaimeer

+Saeed personally traveled to Bahrain to secure Mohammad bin Khalifa's ratification of the agreement.
+His diplomatic efforts were crucial in de-escalating the conflict and restoring a measure of stability to the region.
+The successful mediation led to Faisal's departure from Qatar on 26 July, 1851, the lifting of the Bahraini blockade of Qatif and Al Bidda, and the withdrawal of British naval forces from the area.

+Perpetual Maritime Truce

+Saeed was a signatory to the 1853 Perpetual Maritime Truce with the British.
+The treaty followed the ten year treaty of peace, intended to protect the pearling fleets during the annual fishing seasons, proposed by Samuel Hennell.
+The 1853 Treaty, signed with Captain Arnold Burrowes Kemball, the British Resident at Bushire was to be, as the name suggests, in perpetuity and signed between 4 and 9 May 1853 by Saeed bin Tahnun together with Abdullah bin Rashid Al Mualla of Umm Al Quwain; Humaid bin Rashid Al Nuaimi of Ajman; Saeed bin Butti Al Maktoum of Dubai and Sultan bin Saqr Al Qasimi, ‘Chief of the Joasmees’.

 Uprising

-In 1855, Saeed bin Tahnun was embroiled in a dispute involving the murder by a tribal elder of his own brother.
+In 1855, Saeed bin Tahnun was embroiled in a dispute involving the murder by a tribal elder of the man's brother.
 The murder was considered not without justification but Saeed was deaf to the imprecations of the Bani Yas and resolved to have the killer put to death.
 A promise was made to the man of forgiveness, but when he was brought into Saeed's presence, Saeed drew out his own dagger and killed the man.
 The resulting violent uprising drove Saeed to take refuge first in his fort and then to exile on the island of Qish.

-Saeed was succeeded by Sheikh Zayed bin Khalifa Al Nahyan.
+The Bani Yas now selected a successor to Saeed, unanimously appointing Saeed’s cousin, Zayed bin Khalifa Al Nahyan, to rule them.